Ever have a vacation gone bad?

 - Can access it off any device.

-- They often don’t work well for social media because the technology is complicated (Ajax, streaming video, etc.) – so if your goal is to access YouTube videos in China, it might not work.
+- They often don’t work well for social media because the technology is complicated (Ajax, streaming video, etc.) – so if your goal is to access and unblock YouTube videos in China, it might not work.

 - China keeps blocking them one by one.